 - King Center: Continuing on the Inter-City Trail, you will pass by the King Center, which offers a playground, picnic shelter, two outdoor basketball courts, a tennis court, two ballfields, and a community center.

 - Downtown Jackson: As you approach Downtown Jackson, you will find many more attractions and restaurants, including Jackson Coffee Company, The Chase Sports Bar, Fortress Cafe, Grand River Brewery, Jackson and Virginia Coney Island, the historic train station, Summer Night Tree Sculpture, Michigan Theatre, Toy House, etc.

 Arts District: Once you get to the Armory Arts Village and Art 634, you are on the Armory Arts Walk, which continues along the Grand River until North Street.
 Art 634 is a former wagon factory turned art gallery.
 Stop by on a 2nd Sunday Open House to peruse the shops of all kinds of art.
 The Armory Arts Village formerly Michigan’s First State Prison is now an apartment building once listed on MSN as one of the most unique buildings worldwide in which to live.
 Call ahead to book a tour with the Original Jackson Historic Prison Tours and learn about How Prison History Changed Jackson, Michigan and the World.

 - Lions Park: Halfway up the trail is a beautiful bridge that leads to Lions Park.
-This park features two softball fields, one tennis court, playground, a picnic shelter and two basketball courts.
+This park features two softball fields, one tennis court, a playground, a picnic shelter, and two basketball courts.

 Iron Belle Trail